-Industry 4.0 Value Summary:
+Industry 4.0 Benefits & Value Summary:

+What is Industry 4.0?
 The intent of Industry 4.0 is to drive flexibility in manufacturing operations, in order to meet emerging demand patterns of local customers, with the capability of making a high range of products in small batches without the sacrifice of performance as compared to higher volume and more dedicated production scenarios.
-The focus of industry 4.0 has been mainly on the technology required to connect machines and systems together, with digital solutions that use the data to optimize production and related activities, especially in cases of high-mix and low volume.
+The focus of industry 4.0 in manufacturing has been mainly on the technology required to connect machines and systems together, with digital solutions that use the data to optimize production and related activities, especially in cases of high-mix and low volume.
 A simple phrase “build to order with mass production efficiency” is often used to summarize this so-called 4th Industrial Revolution.

 What Is Industry 4.0?